BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

   - we're going to use a preloaded one for that, it's the same process with these differences:
     - use vector engrave mode
     - use IR laser mode
-      - technically we're just burning paint off of aluminum, so the visible laser could also be used. but the IR laser seems to burn it of more cleanly, and also works better on anodized material
+      - technically we're just burning paint off of aluminum, so the visible laser could also be used.
+But the IR laser seems to burn it of more cleanly, and also works better on anodized material

 ---
 # Example of importing SVG graphics